 A-level: ABB or equivalent, excluding critical thinking and general studies.

-The subject range must not match that required by the discipline which you wish to study at degree level.
+To be considered for admissions to this extended degree, the subject range of these qualifications must not match that required by the discipline you wish to study at degree level.

-GCSE: GCSE English and Science grade C or above and GCSE Maths grade B or above, or equivalent
+GCSE: GCSE English and Science grade C/4 or above and GCSE Maths grade B/6 or above, or equivalent

 Select an option from the list above to view alternative qualifications.